 - Dried egg yolk

 - Wheat flour

 - Artificial flavors

 A couple of the ingredients are obscured from this box but this is most of what would have been in the bar.
 This is a surprisingly complex candy bar for its day as most of the competition had very few ingredients.
-The complexity of the flavors that were offered by both this and the Chicken Dinner bar was probably a large contributor to their popularity when they were first released.
+The complexity of the flavors that were offered by both the Denver Sandwich Candy Bar and the Chicken Dinner bar was probably a large contributor to their popularity when they were first released.

 Complicated candy bars with lots of unique flavor profiles are common now, but the mass production era was still new at this and it was likely not as cost-effective to make these bars as it would be now.
 It is interesting to contemplate the amount of handwork that might have gone into the production of these candy bars at this time.

 How Was the Denver Sandwich Candy Bar Named?